 Carcinoid tumors are neuroendocrine tumors that occur in the specialized hormone-making cells of the intestine.

-Colorectal lymphoma is an uncommon cancer that occurs in the immune cells of the colon and rectum.
+Colorectal lymphoma is an uncommon type that occurs in the immune cells of the colon and rectum.

 Sarcoma is a rare cancer that develops in blood vessels and connective tissue of the walls of the colon and rectum.